massalabs/riscairo/README.md

 Linear fits on the benchmark results:
 ```
-In Rust guest within the Riscairo VM in array_reverse:
+In Rust guest within the Riscairo VM for array_reverse:
   Intercept (gas used at zero input complexity): 3429.82
   Slope (gas per unit of input complexity): 22.52
-In native Cairo in array_reverse:
+In native Cairo for array_reverse:
   Intercept (gas used at zero input complexity): 0.28
   Slope (gas per unit of input complexity): 0.29

-In Rust guest within the Riscairo VM in fibonacci:
+In Rust guest within the Riscairo VM for fibonacci:
   Intercept (gas used at zero input complexity): 3520.00
   Slope (gas per unit of input complexity): 9.90
-In native Cairo in fibonacci:
+In native Cairo for fibonacci:
   Intercept (gas used at zero input complexity): 0.50
   Slope (gas per unit of input complexity): 0.16

-In Rust guest within the Riscairo VM in find_max:
+In Rust guest within the Riscairo VM for find_max:
   Intercept (gas used at zero input complexity): 3449.70
   Slope (gas per unit of input complexity): 15.97
-In native Cairo in find_max:
+In native Cairo for find_max:
   Intercept (gas used at zero input complexity): 1.00
   Slope (gas per unit of input complexity): 0.20
 ```